MarkXA/nidevconf/content/volunteers.md

 12. **LIGHTNING**: advancing the talk counter (so the other rooms can see where in the lightning talks we are)

 #### MC

+We would ask that you meet the monitor assigned to your room around 9am, and ensure between then and 9:40 that the room is ready for sharp 9:50 start.

 1. Meet the speakers that are in your session so you know their face and a bit of details about them
 2. Inform the speaker how you will indicate how much time is left with the signs